ArminJo/arduino-test-compile/README.md

 ```

 ### `build-properties`
 Build parameter like `-DDEBUG` for each example specified or for all examples, if example name is `All`.
-If an example specific parameter is specified, the value for All is ignored for this example. <br/>
+If an example specific parameter is specified, the value for All is ignored for this example.<br/>
+The content is passed to the arduino-cli commandline in 3 parameters `--build-property compiler.[cpp,c,S].extra_flags="${GCC_EXTRA_FLAGS}"`

 In the `include:` section you may specify: